pooyataher/Purchase-Analytics-Solution-Python/README.md

 We use a hash table (a Python dictionary) to store the order_product tables as well.
 Because for each product (of which there are tens of thousands), we need to search the product in the order_product table which may contain tens of millions of orders.

-A Python dictionary uses hash map techniques to achieve constant time complexity, O(1), to search for a key (or a value).
+A Python dictionary uses hash map techniques to achieve (almost) constant time complexity, O(1), to search for a key (or a value).
+That is, the search complexity would be (almost) independent of the number of elements in the dictionary.